-This two-part event will convene the campus community to explore alignments between two Presidential initiatives, build recognition for DEI-focused public engagement, and mobilize our communities for future action.
+This two-part event convened the campus community to explore alignments between two Presidential initiatives, build recognition for DEI-focused public engagement, and mobilize our communities for future action.

-Leaders who are actively engaged with the broader public will discuss how they are working to address today’s critical social justice issues and will share perspectives on how students, staff and faculty can most effectively build partnerships outside of the University to drive social change.
-The panel will be introduced by President Mark Schlissel and moderated by Earl Lewis.
+Leaders who are actively engaged with the broader public discussed how they are working to address today’s critical social justice issues and shared perspectives on how students, staff and faculty can most effectively build partnerships outside of the University to drive social change.
+The panel was introduced by President Mark Schlissel and moderated by Earl Lewis.

-Following the panel, please join a series of working discussions on critical issues on DEI-focused engagement and formulate action plans to support future efforts.
+Following the panel, event participants attended a series of working discussions on critical issues on DEI-focused engagement to formulate action plans to support future efforts.

 Earl Lewis, Director of the Center for Social Solutions and Professor of History and Afroamerican and African Studies at the University of Michigan